 Something is bubbling under your feet.

-Movement comes to the fish.
+The fish start moving.
 Something black shoots out from the depths of the sea.

 You kick your legs, pushing upwards to get back to the surface.